What Technology Wants. – Kevin Kelly

 Camera Roll-47

 Just got a name for something I have grasped for a long time.
 I used to call it accidental by products of evolution, and had this idea when I was doing biology aged 15.
-EG the piano and music itself is a by product of the evolution of fingers.
+EG the piano is a by product of the evolution of fingers.
 We as humans have gone beyond what was biologically fittest, accidental by-products just heaped upon themselves and interacted with each other to enable creativity and consciousness.

-From What Technology wants by Kevin kelly page 50: “These inadvertent anticipatory inventions are called exaptations in biology.”
+From What Technology wants by Kevin Kelly page 50: “These inadvertent anticipatory inventions are called exaptations in biology.”